 Scholars who completed the Program in 10th grade are automatically enrolled in the program for their junior year.
 There is not an application for the junior year.
 Students must enroll in the Program by the beginning of their sophomore year of high school.
 (Exceptions may be made for newly enrolled students in Winston-Salem/Forsyth County School System.
-Contact the Crosby Scholars Executive Director by October 1 of the junior year for more information.)
+Contact the Crosby Scholars CEO and President by October 1 of the junior year for more information.)

-The Crosby Scholars Academy for Juniors offers workshops that help to enhance their college admissions and planning decisions.
+The Crosby Scholars Academy for Juniors offers workshops that help to enhance their college admission and planning decisions.

 Building A Target List of Colleges.
 Creating a target list of schools begins with self-knowledge.
 If you don't know who you are and what you are seeking, it can be difficult to know which colleges best meet your needs and preferences.
 Next we consider using a "cluster" approach to identifying 3-5 colleges that are a good fit academically, socially, and financially.
 Finally, we will explore the College Board's search tool as a means of broadening (or narrowing!) the list of prospective schools.

-Come to the academy with your questions about college admission and creating a target list of schools!
+Come to the academy with questions about the junior year and creating a target list of schools!